What Is Government Assisted Phones?

 5. Assurance Wireless

-Assurance Wireless is a Lifeline-supported program that provides free cell phones and services to eligible residents.
-The program was created by Assurance Wireless, a company owned by TracFone.
+Assurance Wireless is a Lifeline-supported program that is designed to provide free cell phones and services to qualifying residents.
+This program is administered by Assurance Wireless, a company that is owned by TracFone.

-They offer two plans for its customers: one for talk only, and another for talk, text, and data.
-Both plans come with unlimited nationwide calls and texts, but the data option allows you to use up to 1 GB of data per month before it gets shut off.
+Assurance Wireless offers two plans to its customers: one for talk only, and another for talk, text, and data.
+Both plans come with unlimited nationwide calls and texts.
+However, the data plan permits the use of up to 1 GB of data per month before it is terminated.

 Conclusion